 Many of these things are fairly common in patent applications.

-The USPTO treats a DOCX version as the definitive record copy, potentially allowing later correction of USPTO-side conversion errors by filing a petition and paying an accompanying official fee (which is even greater than the non-DOCX surcharge).
+The USPTO treats a DOCX version as the definitive record copy, potentially allowing later correction of USPTO-side conversion errors by filing a petition.
 However, the USPTO has clarified that only the “validated” DOCX file as modified by the USPTO’s systems during the filing process are treated as authoritative and not the applicant’s pre-“validation” source version.
 The USPTO has also said that petitions requesting a correction more than one year after a DOCX submission will not ordinarily be granted (except that, if applicable, incorporation by reference of a priority application or filing a pre-English-translation version may provide a different, independent basis to request correction more than a year later).
-This time limit stems from the USPTO saying it may discard applicant submissions after one year, retaining only a USPTO-converted/validated file.
-Although, even within that one-year time limit, USPTO alterations to the uploaded DOCX file to create a “validated” version might undermine reliance on the “original” for a correction due to alternations introduced by the “validation” process.
-Post-filing correction opportunities may therefore be limited.
+This time limit stemmed from the USPTO saying it may discard applicant submissions after one year, retaining only a USPTO-converted/validated file — although a later USPTO rule announcement indicated that applicant-generate PDFs will now be maintained as part of the permanent record and not discarded.
+There remain some ambiguities and inconsistencies in these USPTO statements, particularly because the USPTO never specifically retracted its statement that petitions filed more than one year after an application is filed will not ordinarily be granted.

-The USPTO has permitted a highly limited opportunity to file a back-up applicant-generated PDF version (“Auxiliary PDF”) of an application filed in DOCX format that can further allow for later correction of USPTO-side conversion errors.
-However, this Auxiliary PDF submission is only permitted through June 30, 2023, during which time there are no extra official fees associated with an Auxiliary PDF or to petition to correct a USPTO-side conversion error based on such a PDF.
-After that date, the non-DOCX surcharge will apply as well as potential application size fees for any Auxiliary PDF submissions, in addition to any petition fees to correct USPTO-side errors.
+The USPTO has permitted a limited opportunity to file a back-up applicant-generated PDF version (“Auxiliary PDF”) of an application filed in DOCX format that can further allow for later correction of USPTO-side conversion errors.
+However, this Auxiliary PDF submission is being permitted indefinitely, during which time there are no extra official fees associated with submitting an Auxiliary PDF or to petition to correct a USPTO-side conversion error based on such an Auxiliary PDF.
+And the USPTO has said that the Auxiliary PDF will be retained as part of the permanent record for a given application.
+However, there is significant effort (and associated time cost) required for an applicant to prepare and file a petition to correct a USPTO error, and there is no guarantee that such a petition will be granted.
+Indeed, some petitions to correct USPTO-side DOCX conversion errors have been denied and/or have significantly delayed examination.

-The possibility of conversion errors arising at all and the burdens of timely requesting corrections have the potential to negatively impact applicants.
-Moreover, the increased applicant burden to format DOCX files and proofread converted files is potentially significant unto itself.
-In effect, DOCX filing saves some effort and expense for the USPTO by pushing or shifting certain burdens and risks onto applicants.
+The possibility of conversion errors arising at all and the burdens of requesting corrections have the potential to negatively impact applicants.
+Moreover, the increased applicant burden to format DOCX files, proofread converted files, and make separate preliminary amendment submissions is potentially significant unto itself.
+In effect, DOCX filing saves some effort and expense for the USPTO by pushing or shifting certain very large burdens and risks onto applicants.
 The supposed benefits to applicants are trivial or meaningless.

 Best Practices for DOCX Filing